Emergency Veterinarian Serving Marion & Surrounding Communities

-Our on-call 24-hour Emergency Veterinarian in Marion & Carbondale is ready to provide your pet with the highest quality veterinary care.
-If you need an emergency veterinarian to assist your pet, please contact us now at (618) 529-2236, we are available 7 days per week, anytime, day or night.
+Our Emergency Veterinarian in Marion & Carbondale is ready to provide your pet with the highest quality veterinary care.
+If you need an emergency veterinarian to assist your pet, please contact us now at (618) 529-2236, we are available 7 days a week from 12pm – 12am.

 Our emergency veterinarian understands that when your family pet is suffering, you want answers right away.
 You want to know what is causing your pet’s discomfort, and how to treat it as quickly as possible.
 However, it is very difficult to determine medical conditions, patient stability, and treatment options over the phone (without an examination).
 Because we can’t be certain what treatment your pet’s condition might require, it is also difficult to quote accurate fees over the phone (thank you for understanding).
 And please do give us a call before you come in if possible so that our emergency vet can prepare for your visit.
 Our 24-hour emergency animal hospital is located in Carbondale and serves the surrounding communities such as Marion and Herrin.

 Our Emergency Veterinarian is Available Extended Hours 7 Days a Week

 In the event that your pet needs emergency care, for your convenience, Lakeside Veterinary Hospital’s Carbondale location is open 365 days per year!
 Our emergency veterinarian is here to help in any critical situation.
 Please take a look at the list below to determine what might be considered signs that your pet needs emergency care.

 The following are considered true emergencies that require immediate attention until our emergency vet has had the opportunity to attain a proper evaluation:

 - Trauma (hit by vehicle, falling, drowning, electrocution or burns)